CookedSeafood/chorus-staff/README.md

 ## Feature

-- Lantency compentation.
+- Lantency compensation.
 - Not move player if be fully blocked.

-## The item
+## The Item

 A "Ender Staff" is an item where `minecraft:item_name` is "Ender Staff".